osumba404/IBL1-SmartFees/edulink/README.md

 ## 📈 Current Progress

-### 🎉 System Status: **PRODUCTION READY**
+### 🎉 System Status: **PRODUCTION READY WITH ADVANCED FEATURES**
-All core functionality has been implemented and tested.
-The system is now production-ready with comprehensive features for student fee management, including complete email notification system and payment receipt delivery.
+The system is now production-ready with comprehensive features for student fee management, including automated payment reminders, advanced payment plans, AI-powered analytics, and complete notification infrastructure.
+All core functionality has been implemented, tested, and enhanced with modern user experience features.

 ### ✅ Completed Features